-- individual, family, group and systemic counseling; - behavioral and psychotherapeutic interventions; - crisis intervention, disaster and trauma management; - psycho-diagnostic assessment techniques; - o psychoeducational/preventive programming; - o organizational consulting;
+- Individual, family, group and systemic counseling;

+- Behavioral and psychotherapeutic interventions;

+- Crisis intervention, disaster and trauma management;

+- Psycho-diagnostic assessment techniques;

+- Psychoeducational/preventive programming;

+- Organizational consulting;

-- o program evaluation and treatment outcome; - o training; clinical supervision; - test construction and validation; and methodologies for quantitative and qualitative inquiry.
+- Program evaluation and treatment outcome;

+- Training; clinical supervision;

+- Test construction and validation; and methodologies for quantitative and qualitative inquiry.

 Intervention procedures and techniques have as their focus change in client cognitions, feelings and behaviors, and may be preventive, skill enhancing, or remedial.
-The intervention procedures may range from short term or time-limited to longer-term approaches.
-At whatever level of intervention the program emphasizes ongoing integration of current evidence based best practices.
+The intervention procedures may range from short term or timelimited to longer-term approaches.
+At whatever level of intervention, the program emphasizes ongoing integration of current evidence based best practices.